kort1k/ieee_ml/README.md

 B. WiFi and Power Sockets
 ---------------------------------------
 1. There is no WiFi and no power sockets available for attendees in TI auditorium.
-Please bring a fully charged laptop.
+Please bring a fully charged laptop along with the software installed as per section C below.
 Espcially on day-2, your laptop should last atleast for 2 hours for the interactive exercises.

 (We have limited WiFi connectivity and access to power sockets in the auditorium-this is mainly for 5 course volunteers who would be helping the attendees.
-If you need to use WiFi on laptop, you may want to tether to your mobile phone's hotspot.)
+If you need to use WiFi on laptop for any purpose, you may want to tether to your mobile phone's hotspot.However please **do not count** on installing the software packages while on mobile tethering as the software packages for Python and tensorflow are **very large**.
+These best can be installed while on high speed connection at work or at home)

 C. This Important notice is applicable for people who are attending Day 2 of the workshop.